Joshua-Tucker/Calculator/README.md

 OBSERVATIONS

+  //event.target.style.backgroundColor="red" .active class

 THINGS TO DO
 -go over breif TICK
 -go over code TICK
 -get the last 2 symbols working TICK
 -ensure its responsive TICK
--ensure text stays in display box and doesnt change overall design TICK -Highlight operator to clarify youve pressed on them -dark mode TICK
+-ensure text stays in display box and doesnt change overall design TICK -dark mode TICK
--change scss so it looks slick
--refector work if i can
--2 decimal places if statements to remove
+-Highlight operator to clarify youve pressed on them3 -2 decimal places if statements to remove 1

 SUMMARY

-Presentation highs and lows and what functions to get over what problems
+Presentation highs and lows and what functions to get over what problems2